CAPE CANAVERAL, Fla. - No one saw it. No one knew just when it came to life.

 Somewhere beneath the seat of Apollo 1 Commander Gus Grissom, an open wire chafed.
 Insulation was worn and torn.
 The wire, alive with electrical power, lay bare in a thick soup of 100 percent oxygen — one of the most dangerous and corrosive gases known.
 Exposed to an ignition source, it is extremely flammable.

 It had been used in the Mercury and Gemini spacecraft without trouble.
 But this much pure oxygen inside a ship as large as Apollo was another story.

-Grissom and his Apollo 1 crewmates, Ed White and Roger Chaffee were on the launch pad undergoing a full dress rehearsal countdown when Gus shifted his body for comfort.
+Grissom and his Apollo 1 crewmates, Ed White and Roger Chaffee were undergoing a full dress rehearsal on the launch pad, on the evening of Jan.
+27, 1967, when Gus shifted his body for comfort.